yugabyte/yugabyte-db/docs/content/preview/tools/superset.md

 To connect Apache Superset to YugabyteDB:

-1. Navigate to Data > Databases > + Databases, and choose "PostgreSQL" from the “Connect a database” menu.
+1. Navigate to Data > Databases > + Databases, and choose "PostgreSQL" from the "Connect a database" menu.

 ![Connect Database](/images/develop/tools/superset/connect-database.png)